TheHerowither/UrsinaGameEngineRevamp/README.md

 ##### Control B:
 Build, This is subject to change, but this will let you build the scene that you have build
 ##### Control L:
-Load, this will load what was saved in the "projects/test" folder, you cant currenlty change the name if the project, so only one can be save/loaded currently
+Load, this will load what was saved in the "projects/{name}" folder, you can now change the name of projects when saving
 ##### Control S:
-Save, this will save the project in the "projects/test" folder, you cant currenlty change the name if the project, so only one can be save/loaded currently
+Save, this will save the project in the "projects/{name}" folder, you can now change the name of projects when saving

 # Building:
 A build is created using the DOFEF Build system, developed by me, that is included in the dofef.py file.